oak-hu/oak-hu.github.io/content/Quick Thoughts/Em Dashes.md

 date: February 2025
 ---

 Em-dashes are great—but sometimes they're difficult to type, especially with a Windows keyboard (in particular if you don't have a number pad).
-En-dashes, ≠, and ≈ are even worse.
+En-dashes are even harder, but they're also useful (for number ranges, say, or even using spaced en dashes in place of em dashes).

 Also, the CapsLock key occupies a really nice, central spot on the keyboard—and you don't actually use it that often.
-(Similarly with LeftShift for me personally).

 Solution?
-Map (RightShift +) CapsLock and LeftShift to these symbols!
+Map CapsLock to an en dash, and Shift + CapsLock to an em dash!

 ```
 #Requires AutoHotkey v2.0